FriedBoard/BGP/README.md

 exabgp.conf contains an example of the exabgp configuration to run multiple processes.

+### Side note for exabgp.conf
+Make sure you use group-updates in the neighbor configuration.
+If this is not set announcements will be send as independent bgp update messages/packets.
+When group-updates is set and supported by the receiving end multiple bgp updates are put in one packet improving efficiency.

 ## Sources:
 The routes found in route_x.py are sourced from: http://bgp.potaroo.net/v6/as6447/bgptable.txt this data was used for testing as well.